-Tahoe Basin - Pro-Active Evacuation Study
+Tahoe Basin - Community Led Proactive Evacuation Study

 Evacuating Tahoe’s largest city could take 11 hours in a wildfire, study says